Imissh3r/Imissh3r/README.md

 - 🌱 Learning **HTML, CSS, JavaScript & DOM**
 - 🛠️ Exploring design, interactivity & responsiveness
 - 🎯 Goal: Become a well-rounded **Full-stack Developer**
-- ⚔️ *"Bring on the hardship.
-It's preferred in a path of carnage." – Zoro*
+- ⚔️ *"Bring on the hardship — it's preferred on a path of carnage." – Zoro*

 ---